manoj7417/web_scrapper_25/DEPLOYMENT.md

 - Health checks ensure service availability
 - Logs are available in Render dashboard
 - Environment variables are securely stored
 - Chrome is automatically detected and configured
+- Main entry point is `index.js`